By using this site, you agree to the Privacy Policy and Terms of Use.

 Gender differences emerge in recent studies

-Most sleep restriction research has focused on young, healthy men, but new evidence is expanding our understanding across populations.
+Most sleep restriction research has focused on young, healthy men, but new evidence is expanding understanding across populations.
 A 2024 study by Zuraikat and colleagues, published in Diabetes Care, specifically confirmed insulin resistance from short sleep in women for the first time.

 Understanding the unified deficit